mestu118/survey_automation/README.md

 * Obtain the sheet ID
 Can do this by opening the sheet and obtaining the ID from the browser link.
 For example: https://docs.google.com/spreadsheets/d/1234ABC/edit Spreadsheet ID = 123ABC
-* Add a sheet named 'images' in the 'Hire Salary' spreadsheet
+* Add a sheet named 'images' in the 'Hire Salary' spreadsheet (this is where the image ids will be stored)
 * Set the appropriate value in credentials.py

 ## Uploading all images to Qualtrics
 * Run `python main.py upload`
 * If the web browser prompts you, select the account where the 'Hire Salary' sheet is located and Allow.